 Question: "What is the Christian perspective on Goth?
 How should Christians view the Gothic movement?"

 Conforming to the image of Christ does not mean you must stop wearing black and dress like every other upper-middle class American / Western European.
 That has nothing to do with Christianity.
-It does mean, though, that a Goth’s mindset and attitudes will undergo a change, though the black clothes and attraction to darkness might remain to a certain extent.
-It is the heart that God searches (1 Chronicles 28:9), thus the heart is what we must first look at ourselves, whether it be among Goths, punks, gamers, jocks, etc.
+It does mean, though, that a Goth’s or Emo's mindset and dark attitudes will undergo a change, even if the black clothes and attraction to darkness might remain to a certain extent.
+It is the heart that God searches (1 Chronicles 28:9), thus the heart is what we must first look at ourselves, whether it be among Goths, Emos, punks, gamers, jocks, etc.